Thomas-George-T/Thomas-George-T/README.md

 - ⚡ Fun fact: ...
 -->

-**If you find my work good, consider :star: or fork-ing to show some :heart:.
+**If you find my work good, consider giving it a :star: or fork-ing to show some :heart:.
 It helps me stay on track and be motivated.**

 <br>
 <p align="center">